Brycecil/monster-cutout-maker/monster-cutout-maker/README.md

 1. `src/monster_cutout_maker.py`: The main Python script for generating monster cutouts.
 2. `data/full_monster_list.json`: JSON file containing the full list of monsters.
+3. `data/images/`:  Directory where temporary images will be saved then cleared.
-3. `output/`: Directory where generated PDFs will be saved.
+4. `output/`: Directory where generated PDFs will be saved.
-4. `requirements.txt`: List of Python dependencies.
+5. `requirements.txt`: List of Python dependencies.
-5. `README.md`: Project documentation and usage instructions.
+6. `README.md`: Project documentation and usage instructions.
-6. `.gitignore`: Specifies intentionally untracked files to ignore.
+7. `.gitignore`: Specifies intentionally untracked files to ignore.
-7. `LICENSE`: The license for your project (e.g., MIT License).
+8. `LICENSE`: The license for your project (e.g., MIT License).

 ## Setup and Usage